-- The Knysna Dwarf Chameleon remains one of the smallest known chameleon species.
-Many consider it to be one of the most colorful of all its related species, though all its relatives rank as distant.
+- Most notably, the remarkable Knysna Dwarf Chameleon remains one of the smallest known chameleon species.
+Many also consider it to be one of the most colorful of all its related species.
+Admittedly, however, all its relatives rank as distant.

 - Furthermore, it also stands apart from other lizards for another reason.
 That’s because the diminutive lizard appears to be an entirely separate basal offshoot of the common ancestors of all members of the Bradypodion genus.

 Knysna Dwarf Chameleon Physical Description

 Yet another physical characteristic also distinguishes it from related species.
-That’s because, relative to body length, it also has the longest tail of any member of its genus.
-Its tongue can also extend twice the length of its body.
+That’s because, relative to body length, it has the longest tail of any member of its genus.
+Further, its tongue can also extend twice the length of its body.